 Formerly used to convert Encyclopedia volume user security from internal to external registration to allow administration from another system, such as an LDAP server.
-In Release 11, use the iServer Integration Technology custom installation program to configure the Report Server Security Extension (RSSE) when implementing external registration.
+In Release 11, use the iServer Integration Technology custom application as a reference to configure the Report Server Security Extension (RSSE) when implementing external registration.